Derauche/Test-DApp/README.md

-"# function that returns the nth-rarest item

-   test-agorithm using javascript"
+"#A simple DApp that connect a wallet and displays the wallet address on screen"